 Minimize Security Breaches

-Visitor management software makes it easier to know who is in your building, when they arrived, and when they leave, which can minimize security breaches.
+Visitor management software makes it easier to know who is in your building, when they arrived, and when they leave, which can minimize data security breaches.
 In addition to identifying visitors, the system can turn away unauthorized people.
 Customizable rules and notifications can reduce workplace security threats by notifying employees of an arriving guest, which can prevent a visitor from being able to wander into unauthorized areas.

 Manage Contractor Access

 If a visitor arrives at your front desk claiming to be there to fix a server issue, would your staff know what to do?
 If presented with enough information to seem legitimate, even the most security-conscious front desk employee may grant access to an unauthorized guest—risking data and employee safety.
-Visitor management software allows guests to be pre-registered, which speeds up the sign-in process, and verifies visitors are supposed to be there.
+Visitor management software allows guests to be pre-registered, which speeds up the sign-in process, and verifies visitors.
 Some systems can also be used to restrict access.
 For example, it might prevent a visiting social media consultant from accessing the server room.

 Verify Employee Location in Emergencies